-The WLDWDX is a battery powered stationary wireless transmitter designed to use in a limitless number of wireless remote control applications.
-Triggering the transmitter with its builtin magnetic switch, an external switch or an external glass break sensor sends a digitally coded signal to its companion receiver.
+mounted on a door or window and the transmitter is mounted on the frame.
+When the magnet moves more than approximately 1/2" a stationary wireless transmitter designed to use in a limitless number of wireless remote control applications.
+Triggering the transmitter with its built-in magnetic switch, an external switch or an external glass break sensor sends a digitally coded signal to the wireless receiver inside the Sentinel case